linreal/cascade-editor/docs/RichTextSpans.md

 - **Runtime state** — `TextBlockField` initializes `BlockSpanStates.getOrCreate(...)` with `emptyList()`, sets `outputTransformation = null` (no `SpanMapper` decoration), and constructs no `SpanMaintenanceTextObserver`.
 The unfocused link-hit overlay passes `emptyList()` to `LinkHitTester.linkUrlForTap(...)`.
 - **Persistence** — `DocumentSchema` encode/decode and `DocumentSerializationExt.resolveCurrentBlocks(...)` defensively strip spans from text content for non-spans block types.
 Malformed JSON arriving with non-empty spans on a code block decodes to `BlockContent.Text(text, emptyList())` without producing a `DocumentDecodeWarning`.

 All gates key on `block.type.supportsSpans` (or `focusedBlockType.supportsSpans`) and never pattern-match on `BlockType.Code` directly. `TextBlockField` includes `block.type.typeId` (or the derived predicate) in the `remember(...)` keys for span-affected observers and the `outputTransformation`, so same-id Paragraph ↔ Code conversion drops the prior runtime constructs entirely.
 The same observer-key strategy applies to `SlashCommandTextObserver` (suppressed when `block.type is BlockType.Code`) and `ListAutoDetectObserver` (suppressed via the call-site `isCurrentlyList || block.type is BlockType.Code` predicate).

-> **Known programmatic-commit consume gap (Code Enter).** Code Enter mutations in `DefaultBlockCallbacks.onEnter` register a programmatic commit via `BlockTextStates.replaceVisibleRange(...)`.
-For non-Code blocks, `SpanMaintenanceTextObserver` consumes that commit.
-Code blocks have neither `SpanMaintenanceTextObserver` (suppressed by `supportsSpans`) nor a slash observer that would naturally drain it, so a pending commit can linger.
-The "snapshot identity changed without text change" branch in `TextBlockField` already calls `consumeProgrammaticCommit` defensively.
-If post-Enter typing in Code is later observed to misclassify the first user character as programmatic, the targeted fix is one extra `consumeProgrammaticCommit(block.id)` next to the `spanTextObserver?.onCommittedVisibleText(...)` call.
+When no `SpanMaintenanceTextObserver` exists, `TextBlockField` explicitly consumes pending programmatic commits so Code Enter mutations cannot misclassify the next user edit.

 ### Read-Only Policy Gating